algbio/flowpaths/docs/subset-constraints.md

-# Subpath constraints in DAGs
+# Subset constraints in general graphs

 ## 1. Definition

-To any of the models on directed acyclic graphs that are based on (or inherit from) the [AbstractPathModelDAG](abstract-path-model.md) class you can add *subpath constraints*.
-This means the following.
-Say that you have prior knowledge of some (shorter) paths that *must* appear in at least one solution path of you model.
-These *constrain* the space of possible solution paths.
+To any of the models on directed graphs (possibly with cycles) that are based on (or inherit from) the [AbstractWalkModelDiGraph](abstract-walk-model.md) class you can add *subset constraints*.
+As opposed to the [subpath constraints](subpath-constraints.md) that you can add for directed **acyclic** graphs, here they mean the following.

+Say that you have prior knowledge of some **set of edges** that *must* appear together in at least one solution walk of you model.
+These *constrain* the space of possible solution walks.

-Let's consider the [Minimum Flow Decomposition](minimum-flow-decomposition.md) problem, and let's take the example graph from there.
+Let's consider the [Minimum Flow Decomposition](minimum-flow-decomposition-cycles.md) problem in graphs with cycles, and let's take the example graph from there.
 Let's assume that you want the subpath `[a,c,t]` (which we draw in brown) to appear in at last one solution path.

 ``` mermaid
 flowchart LR